berrak/MyMacros/README.md

 $ ls -l
  basicBlink.ino -> ../../CODE/basicBlink/basicBlink.ino
 ```
 We are working in this particular development board directory, but we are editing the typical `basicBlink.ino` file.
-Define the board macros in the `MyMacros.h` file.
+Define any specific board macros in the `MyMacros.h` file.
 The sketch has its directory, as Arduino requires, and allows adding other files in the same folder.

 Change to another development board folder, the main directory, and create a second link to the common `basicBlink.ino`.
 ```